Signs and Symptoms

 Lyme disease is known to have both typical and atypical presentations.
 Below we present the primary clinical manifestations of Lyme disease.
 This is not a complete list.
 Clinicians need to be aware of the typical as well as of the atypical presentations of Lyme disease.

 While the erythema migrans (EM) rash is the most common presentation of Lyme disease, it may not be seen in 20 to 30 percent of cases.
 When it does occur, it will develop at the site of the bite, usually within days to weeks.
 While most people know that a "target" or "bull's eye" appearance is classic for Lyme disease, many are unaware that the Bull's Eye is not the most common manifestation of the Lyme rash; in fact, only about 10-20% of EM rashes have this target appearance.
-The most typical appearance is a sold red or pink rash that starts small and expands to over 2 inches in size.
+The most typical appearance is a solid red or pink rash that starts small and expands to over 2 inches in size.
 Some EM rashes may cover an entire back.
 Sometimes, there are 4-8 EM rashes that appear -- confusing the doctor who is unaware that the Lyme rash may have these "satellite" rashes as well.
 If a small bump or red rash appears within a few hours of the tick bite, this is actually most likely a hypersensitivity reaction and not an EM rash.
 Acrodermatitis chronica atrophicans is a skin lesion found in Europe.
 This purple lesion progresses slowly typically on the extensor surface of the extremities.

 The B. burgdorferi spirochete may target the nervous system.
 In this case, possible conditions include meningitis, encephalitis, cranial neuritis, and radiculoneuritis.